 The majority of banners on display at PHM change annually, revamping a quarter of the museum’s main galleries.
 Each of the two main galleries is closed for one week to allow for the changeover to take place.
-Visit the new selection of historic and contemporary banners – some on public display for the first time, all specially conserved by the museum’s expert Conservation Team.
+Visit 2019’s selection of historic and contemporary banners – some on public display for the first time, all specially conserved by the museum’s expert Conservation Team.

 These are banners that have been a part of, and have witnessed, a range of different protest campaigns.
 Their diverse images, vivid colours and powerful words give life to campaigns in a unique way, with visitors able to explore the stories they reveal throughout the museum’s galleries.